nmmsv/cse185-spring18-week4/CSE185_Week4_PartII.md

 * Filter: edit and select "Limit data output to" 10 million lines otherwise the output will be truncated
 * Output format: custom track
 * Output file: put a reasonable filename (e.g. `phyloP60wayAll_mm10_Shh_region.wig`)
-After you click "submit" make sure "DATA VALUE" is selected on the next page, then click "Get custom track in file" which will download the file to your computer's default download location.
+After you click "get output" make sure "DATA VALUE" is selected on the next page, then click "Get custom track in file" which will download the file to your computer's default download location.

 It's worth taking a second to go back to the table browser and see what kinds of info can be downloaded from here.
 It is a really flexible tool for a huge number of published genome-wide data tracks!